 In this course, students will evaluate the relevance of human expression throughout history.
 They will analyze the fundamental aspects of the evolution of mankind with emphasis on the human experience as expressed in art, music, literature, and visual arts.
-Students will examine the development of social, and cultural economic, political, religious, movements of the Western and Eastern civilizations, from history ancient postmodernism.
+Students will examine the development of social, economic, political, religious, and cultural movements of the Western and Eastern civilizations, from ancient history to postmodernism.

-MBC1105: Health Information Resources: 5.0 Ouarter credits
+MBC1105: Health Information Resources: 5.0 Quarter credits